Electric heat pumps

 An electric heat pump allows you to take care of both your home’s heating and cooling needs in a single investment.
 Based on survey data, Ontarians who replaced their gas furnaces with electric heat pumps are just as satisfied with the system’s heating performance.

-There are two types of heat pumps — air source and ground source.
+There are two types of fully electric heat pumps currently offered — air source and ground source.
 Air source heat pumps extract heat from the air.
 Ground source heat pumps extract heat from the ground.
 Once the heat pump extracts heat from the air or ground, it moves the heat in or outside your home, typically through a ductless system or air ducts.

 Ductless heat pumps can heat one or more rooms or zones of your home.
 They typically use an outdoor unit and one or more indoor units (also referred to as “heads”).
 The indoor unit(s) will heat and cool the room(s) or zone(s) they’re located in.